pytask-dev/pytask/docs/source/how_to_guides/bp_structure_of_task_files.md

 # Structure of task files

-This section provides advice on how to structure task files.
+This guide presents some best-practices for structuring your task files.
+You do not have to follow them to use pytask or to create a reproducible research project.
+But, if you are looking for orientation or inspiration, here are some tips.

 ## TL;DR

-- There might be multiple task functions in a task module, but only if the code is still readable and not too complex and if runtime for all tasks is low.
+- Use task modules to separate task functions from another.
+Separating tasks by the stages in research project like data management, analysis, plotting is a good start.
+  Separate further when task modules become crowded.

-- A task function should be the first function in a task module.
+- Task functions should be at the top of a task module to easily identify what the module is for.

   :::{seealso}
-  The only exception might be for {doc}`repetitions <bp_scalable_repetitions_of_tasks>`.
+  The only exception might be for {doc}`repetitions <bp_scaling_tasks>`.
   :::

 - The purpose of the task function is to handle IO operations like loading and saving